 Katie’s visit was our main business to the meeting.
 DP introduced her, and we welcomed her to Williams and to the meeting.
 Katie then took the reigns and gave us a very interesting presentation.
 First, she filled us in on the priorities she has already set on the basis of her first month here at Williams, which include increasing the accessibility of archives and special collections (for example, through improving finding aids and the website, and through better determination of what belongs in the LSF and streamlining retrieval to archives from LSF), and increasing the visibility and functioning of archives by working with faculty, students, and others to integrate archival materials and experiences more widely and deeply into the curriculum.
 Katie stressed the importance of building relationships, and asked us to let her know who came to mind as people it would be good for her to meet—suggestions included Ben Lamb, in the Office of Student Life, who would be an excellent contact for funneling the ephemera generated by student-led events on campus into archives.

 To give us a sense of daily life in Archives, Katie shared with the Committee a few of the interesting reference questions she has already worked on at Williams, including a query from the Denison House Museum in Connecticut about a WWI era Cadillac owned by John Hopkins Denison, an alumnus of Williams.
-She also talked about two fall courses that have already engaged with Archives—one anthropology student who was assigned to write a biography of an object decided to focus on a bound journal volume that now sits on a shelf in the Mabie Room, and Professor Leslie Brown making extensive use of archives for a history course on the civil rights movement.
+She also talked about two fall courses that have already engaged with Archives—one anthropology student who was assigned to write a biography of an object decided to focus on a bound journal volume that now sits on a shelf in the Mabie Room, and Professor Leslie Brown’s students are making extensive use of archives for a history course on the civil rights movement.

 Katie also mentioned the potential for faculty to make use of the newly refurbished instruction gallery, in the old part of Stetson, and she mentioned her interest in actively soliciting Williamsiana from current students and alumni.
 There were suggestions from the committee (e.g., using Reunions, featuring archives in the alumni magazine), and Katie added that she is interested in using social media, particularly to reach out to more recent alumni and to current students.

-Then Katie turned to Unbound, the College’s which is maintained by rchives.
+Then Katie turned to Unbound: the Williams Digital Commons, the College’s institutional repository, which is a joint project of OIT and the library.
+One of the three elements of Unbound are digital collections maintained by Archives.
 She talked about how the dedication of the Mike Reilly Room at the new Weston Field House served as an exemplary occasion for bringing together physical objects from the archives and inviting interested alumni to view and contribute to the Mike Reilly scrapbook that already exists in Unbound.

 DP let the Committee know that an ad hoc advisory committee for promoting and developing Unbound has just been formed.
 The faculty members of that committee are Joan Edwards (Div 3), David Edwards (Div 2), and Christian Thorne (Div 1).